Todd Gee: Career

-Nomination as U.S. attorney
+U.S. attorney for the Southern District of Mississippi

 On September 2, 2022, President Joe Biden announced his intent to nominate Gee to be the United States attorney for the Southern District of Mississippi.
 On September 6, 2022 his nomination was sent to the United States Senate.
 On January 3, 2023, his nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.
 He was renominated on January 23, 2023.
-His nomination is pending before the Senate Judiciary Committee.
+On April 20, 2023, his nomination was reported out of committee by voice vote, with Senators Ted Cruz and Josh Hawley voting "no" on record.
+On September 29, 2023, the Senate confirmed his nomination by an 82–8 vote.
+He was sworn into office on October 4, 2023.